 POLECAT ON THE GO!

-Tim Polecat Worman is the red haired vocalist for the legendary neo-rockabilly band The Polecats.
-The Polecats were formed in the UK in the late seventies and still perform around the world.
+Tim Polecat Worman is the red-haired vocalist for the legendary neo-rockabilly band The Polecats.
+The Polecats were formed in the UK in the late seventies and Tim Polecat still performs around the world.
 Successful chart songs include “Make a Circuit With Me” and “John, I’m Only Dancing.”
 We were very excited that this talented musician agreed to a photo session and interview for Ponyboy, as we have been big fans for years.
 Tim also allowed us access to images from his own personal collection of photographs from over the years.
 Read our interview with this extraordinary musical icon.
-Portraits by ALEXANDER THOMPSON.
+Portraits Alexander Thompson.
 Additional photos courtesy of Tim Polecat.

 PONYBOY: Tim, please tell us about your childhood and teen years in the UK.

 TIM POLECAT: I was born in 1963 and grew up in suburban North London.
 I guess I am a product of that era of U.K. pop culture.
 I remember the 1966 World Cup final, as well as the Moon landing.
 I grew up obsessed by American comic books, British sci-fi TV and most of all rock ‘n’ roll music.
 And to be honest, nothing much has changed.

 PONYBOY: How did The Polecats come about?